 Brother seeker of enlightenment,

 We have completed our first class of the College of the Consistory, Valley of Orlando Chapter, and if you speak to any of the graduates of the class I’m sure they will enthusiastically tell you how much they enjoyed it.
 Now is your chance to get in on the ground floor as we will be starting a brand new class in February.
-The seminar will be on the third Wednesday, Feb.
-21st at 7:00 p.m. at Winter Park Lodge, #239, next door to the former Scottish Rite Building.
+The seminar will be on the fourth Wednesday, Feb.
+28th at 7:00 p.m. at Winter Park Lodge, #239, next door to the former Scottish Rite Building.
+(The date was changed a week later for this month only.)
 A light dinner will be provided at 6:30 p.m.
 We will be starting the series of degrees known as the Lodge of Perfection or Ineffable degrees.
 As before the resource material for this and all subsequent degrees is as listed below.
 It is suggested you bring your copy of “A Bridge to Light” to class and study the 4th degree beforehand at home.

 - Morals and Dogma by Albert Pike, 33°